hex3f/Fun-Register-Website/README.md

 # PHP Advanced registration website INSTALL TUTORIAL
 * Step 1 "Import database file"
 You can see the "hex3f.sql" in the source file.
 This is database back-up.
 But you need a mysql database.
 Now you just need import the sql file.

+* Step 2 "Modify configuration file"
+This file is in /hex3f/api/config.php